maruguMo/books-list/README.md

       npm i

 ### 3. Set up pg database
-If not installed, download and installed PostgreSQL database including pgAdmin.
+If not installed, download and install PostgreSQL database including pgAdmin.
 Make sure you create a password that you can remember for the root postres user
 Create a database called books [consult postgres documentation on how to do this](https://www.postgresql.org/docs/current/) With the created database open the query editor and run this command